Kafka Connect HTTP Connector

 Filtering out SourceRecord with OffsetRecordFilterFactory

-’s timestamp, key and any other custom property present in the Offset
+De-duplicates based on Offset’s timestamp, key and any other custom property present in the Offset, filtering out

 Assumptions: